eldriclim/main/collated/main/eldriclim.md

     private String sortOrderReadable = "ascending";

     /**
+     * Creates a SortCommand with the given sort type and sort order.
+     *
      * @param sortType     specify which attribute to sort by
      * @param isDescending specify if sorting is to be in descending order */